gardenlinux/gardenlinux/docs/architecture/decisions/0025-fipsification-of-garden-linux.md

 [2019](https://tracker.debian.org/news/1063522/accepted-crypto-policies-20190816git-1-source-all-into-unstable-unstable/).

-Also, this might work for a system with a legacy configuration, but it would not be suited for the usage within a UCI like Trustedboot requires.
-This implies that we have to configure each system with two UCI images, the default one and the version with FIPS enabled.
-Next would be to have the power to  provide different configurations to our system, based on the boot UCI.
+Also, this might work for a system with a legacy configuration, but it would not be suited for the usage within a UKI like Trustedboot requires.
+This implies that we have to configure each system with two UKI images, the default one and the version with FIPS enabled.
+Next would be to have the power to  provide different configurations to our system, based on the boot UKI.
 In theory this should be possible, considering that it would behave similarly to the in-place update feature.

 Since many of the configurations and files necessary to put the system in FIPS mode reside on the